mohith2017/anomaly-detection-machine-learning/README.md

-## Description

-* This project is about Anomaly detection of a Log based dataset with reasons behind why a certain record constitutes an anomaly using a mix of ML models like the IsolationForest Machine learning model, and performing Data ETL techniques to work with the Data.
+This project is about Anomaly detection of a Log based dataset with reasons behind why a certain record constitutes an anomaly using a mix of ML models like the IsolationForest Machine learning model, and performing Data ETL techniques to work with the Data.

 ## Important File Descriptions